machadodj/machadodj.github.io/index.md

 <!-- However, while private generosity is invaluable, it does not replace our fundamental reliance on federal agencies like the National Science Foundation and the National Institutes of Health.
 We depend heavily on these public funds.
 They are the bedrock of scientific infrastructure in the United States, uniquely championing new discoveries and expanding the horizons of human knowledge driven by pure scientific inquiry, independent of the interests of private organizations. -->

-{% include link.html link="https://give.charlotte.edu/ascendportal/s/give" text="Support Us" icon="fas fa-arrow-right" flip=true %}
+{% include link.html link="https://give.charlotte.edu/ascendportal/s/give" text="Support Us" icon="fas fa-heart" style="button" %}
 {:.center}

 # Highlights